nothingrandom/website/src/pages/food/13-yasai-katsu-curry.md

 time: 45 mins
 challenge: 2

-intro: This dish is inspired by my regular order and Wagamama's.
-It's got a Japanese flair to it, but it's most certainly a British twist to the style of cuisine.
+intro: This dish is inspired by my regular order at Wagamama.
+Its got a Japanese flair to it, but it's most certainly a British twist to the style of cuisine.
 This is a crowd pleaser, it's an easy dish, and even the kids will enjoy these veggies!

 ingredients:
   - fried vegetables: [2 sweet potatoes, 1 aubergine, 50g plain flour, 1 egg, 100g panko breadcrumbs, 2 tbsp sesame seeds, salt & pepper]